systerel/S2OPC/README.md

 - csrc/services/bgenc: generated C source files from B model
 - csrc/sockets: sockets management layer base on I/O event dispatcher
 - doxygen: doxygen configuration file for HTML documentation generation
-- installation_linux: library (static and shared) and headers to install the toolkit as a library
+- install_linux: library (static and shared) and headers to install the toolkit as a library
-- installation_windows: shared library and headers to install the toolkit as a library
+- install_windows: shared library and headers to install the toolkit as a library
 - tests: tests source code and data for the Toolkit library
 - validation: client validation tool using FreeOpcUa python library